XimeraProject/ximeraFirstSteps/README.md

 # Deploying this course

-To deploy this Ximera "course" aka "xourse" to your local Ximera Server, edit `DOTximeraserve` as follows:
+To deploy this Ximera "course" aka "xourse" to your local Ximera Server, replace the dummies in  `DOTximeraserve` with your own key and key-id, and save the file as `.ximeraserve`.
+**DO NOT SAVE DOTximeraserve with your changes.** You should **NEVER** publish or send your key.

 ```
 24 GPG_KEY_ID=8XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXEDF8